#388) Planet of the Apes (1968)

 Seriously, Oscars?: One of the most successful films of 1968, “Planet of the Apes” entered the 1969 Oscars with two nominations.
 Jerry Goldsmith’s score lost to “The Lion in Winter” and Morton Haack’s costume designs to “Romeo and Juliet”, but John Chambers received an honorary award for his creative makeup design (which wouldn’t have its own Oscar category until 1981).

-- Just a reminder that “Apes” author Pierre Boulle also wrote “The Bridge on the River Kwai”, another novel that end with maniacs blowing it all up.
+- Original “Apes” author Pierre Boulle also wrote “The Bridge on the River Kwai”, another novel that end with maniacs blowing it all up.

 - The filmmakers rejected “Twilight Zone” creator Rod Serling’s drafts of the screenplay (too expensive), but did retain his twist ending for the final film.
 Former blacklisted writer Michael Wilson was brought in for rewrites based on Franklin J. Schaffner’s suggestion that the apes’ society be more primitive.
 A third uncredited (and apparently forgotten) writer did a polish and added several of the movie’s really stupid monkey jokes (“Human see, human do”).
 You leave those to me, dammit!